eclipse-iottestware/iottestware.mqtt/README.md

 # Eclipse MQTT test suite

 A Conformance Test Suite for the IoT protocol MQTT written in TTCN-3.
+You may find initial test purposes in https://github.com/eclipse/iottestware/tree/master/docs/MQTT.
+The work is related to the ETSI standardization project https://portal.etsi.org/webapp/WorkProgram/Report_WorkItem.asp?WKI_ID=54401.

 ## Getting Started